michaelcfoti/microstate_spectral_analysis/README.md

 # Microstate spectral analysis

-This repository computes the spectral power of **Global Field Power (GFP)** associated with microstate sequences using **Lomb-Scargle periodograms**.
+The Global Field Power (GFP) reflects the instantaneous strength of EEG microstates.
+This repository computes the spectral power of GFP associated with microstate sequences using Lomb–Scargle periodograms and uncovers its scale-free properties.

 It includes three analysis conditions to examine how spectral properties depend on the temporal structure of the data:

 - Unshuffled: Original GFP and microstate label sequences